theupdateframework/specification/README.rst

 Community Code of Conduct</a>.

 We'd like to thank
-Justin Samuel, Roger Dingledine, Nick Matthewson, Trishank Kuppusamy, and all of the TAP authors for their contributions to the TUF spec.
+Justin Samuel, Roger Dingledine, Nick Matthewson, Trishank Karthik Kuppusamy, and all of the TAP authors for their contributions to the TUF spec.

 This material is based upon work supported by the National Science Foundation